labyrinthofdreams/icmboardratings/README.md

 conda create -n python2 python=2.7 anaconda
 conda activate python2

-Create a directory called "archive/new/lists", and put the *.csv files in there
+Create a directory called "archive/new/lists" in the same directory as where the files are located, and put the *.csv files in there

 Then run: